Sneakyno1/KeybladeWarrior/README.md

 This mod is based on the template provided by DarkVexon at: https://github.com/DarkVexon/ProTemplate.
 I also referenced conversations in the modding sections of the Slay The Spire discord: https://discord.gg/ATzTPmyRSS.
-Took scry discard mechanics from: https://github.com/Jedi515/sts-jedi
+Took scry discard mechanics from: https://github.com/Jedi515/sts-jedi Used this mod as an example for modifying stances: https://github.com/torrentails/StS-Marked-Mod/tree/master